Directoy in AlibagView All Business in City

-Alibag (also spelled as Alibaug) is a coastal town and a municipal council in Raigad District in the Konkan region of Maharashtra, India.
+Alibag (also spelled called a coastal town and a municipal council in Raigad District in the Konkan region of Maharashtra, India.
 It is the headquarters of the Raigad district.

-The nearest rail railway station is at Pen.
+The nearest rail railway station is at.
 Through Pen, it is connected to Panvel and onwards to Mumbai and the Indian Railways network.

 The nearest airport is in Mumbai which is 140 km away.